Vietnam Facts and Figures

 Facts and Statistics:

-- Location: Southeastern Asia, bordering the Gulf of Thailand, Gulf of Tonkin, and South China Sea, alongside China, Laos, and Cambodia
+- Location: Southeastern Asia, bordering the Gulf of Thailand, Gulf of Tonkin, and Eastern Sea (South China Sea), alongside China, Laos, and Cambodia

-- Capital: Hanoi is the Capital from 1945
+- Country Capital: Hanoi City is the Capital from 1945

-- Religions: Buddhist, Hoa Hao, Cao Dai, Christian (predominantly Roman Catholic, some Protestant), indigenous beliefs and Muslim
+- Religions: Buddhism, Hoa Hao, Cao Dai, Christian (predominantly Roman Catholic, some Protestant), indigenous beliefs and Muslim

 There are other languages spoken as well such as Chinese, Khme, Cham and other languages spoken by tribes inhabiting the mountain regions.
 Although there are some sinilarities to Southest Asian languages, such as Chinese.
 Vietnamese is thought to be a separate language, although a member of the Austro-Asiatic language family.